-The famous French wine-growing area is located in the east of the region Bordeaux and forms with Pomerol the core area of the so-called Rive droite (right bank) of the estuary Gironde and the Dordogne, It is named after the small town of about 2,000 inhabitants, located on the slopes of a hill above the Dordogne valley.
-She bears her name after the saint Benedictine monk Emilion (Aemilianus).
-This lived here according to the legend in the 7th century in the forest of Combes in a cave, which is today on the property of the Château Laniote located.
+The famous French wine growing area is in the east of the region Bordeaux and forms with Pomerol the core area of the so-called Rive droite (right bank) of the estuary Gironde and the Dordogne, It is named after the small town of around 2,000 inhabitants, which lies on the slopes of a hill above the Dordogne valley.
+It bears its name after the saint Benedictine monk Émilion (Aemilianus).
+According to legend, he lived here in the forest of Combes in a cave in the 7th century Château Laniote located.
 Saint-Émilion is also a stop on the Way of St. James to Santiago de Compostela.
-It is one of the oldest vineyards France because the Romans planted the first vines here.
+It is one of the oldest wine-growing areas France, because the Romans planted the first vines here.

 In 1999 Saint-Émilion became the first wine growing area in the world to be recognized by UNESCO World Heritage appointed.
 The vineyards cover around 5,500 hectares of vineyards, which are cultivated by over 1,000 winegrowers.
 In addition to Saint-Émilion, the ten by five kilometer area includes the municipalities of Saint-Christophe-des-Bardes, Saint-Hippolyte, Saint-Étienne-de-Lisse, Saint-Laurent-des-Combes, Saint-Pey-d'Armens, Saint-Sulpice-de-Faleyrens, Vignonet and partly Libourne, The four communities separated by the small Barbanne watercourse Lussac.
 Montagne.
 Puisseguin and Saint-Georges are independent appellations that label may give the place name with the addition Saint-Émilion.